01. What Are TTFields?

 Patients may continue receiving TTFields until their cancer starts growing.
 They may also choose to stop therapy because of serious side effects or if a physician recommends it.

-The device is fairly simple to operate.
-The Optune Lua is designed for patients to use independently.
-However, oncologists and care teams should instruct patients on how to use the device initially.
+The device is fairly simple to operate once an oncologist or member of the care team demonstrates how to use it.
+The Optune Lua is designed for patients to use on their own.
 The portable device consists of three main parts:

 Use of the TTFields device follows this general set of steps: